Specialty Alteration definition

 Specialty Alteration means an Alteration that: (i) Landlord required to be removed in connection with Landlord’s consent to making such Alteration; or (ii) is not Building standard, including without limitation kitchens (other than a pantry installed for the use of Tenant’s employees only), executive restrooms, computer room installations, supplemental HVAC equipment and components, safes, vaults, libraries or file rooms requiring reinforcement of floors, internal staircases, slab penetrations, non-Building standard life safety systems, security systems, specialty door locksets (such as cipher locks) or lighting, and any demising improvements done by or on behalf of Tenant after the Commencement Date.
 If Tenant fails to remove any of Tenant’s Property, as required herein, the same shall be deemed abandoned and Landlord, at Tenant’s reasonable expense, may remove and dispose of same and repair and restore any damage caused thereby, or, at Landlord’s election, such Tenant’s Property, shall become Landlord’s property.
 Tenant shall not remove any Alteration (other than Specialty Alterations) from the Premises without the prior written consent of Landlord, which consent shall not be unreasonably withheld, conditioned or delayed.

-Specialty Alteration means an Alteration or Leasehold Improvement (other than lighting fixtures) that: (i) Landlord required to be removed in connection with Landlord’s consent to making such Alteration or Leasehold Improvement (provided this clause (i) shall not apply if Landlord’s consent is not required under this Lease); and (ii) is not Building standard, including without limitation kitchens (other than a pantry installed for the use of Tenant’s employees only), executive restrooms, computer room installations, supplemental HVAC equipment and components, safes, vaults, libraries or file rooms requiring reinforcement of floors, internal staircases, slab penetrations, non-Building- standard life safety systems, security systems, specialty door locksets (such as cipher locks), and any demising improvements done by or on behalf of Tenant after the Commencement Date.
-If Tenant fails to remove any of Tenant’s Property as required herein, the same shall be deemed abandoned and Landlord, at Tenant’s expense, may remove and dispose of same and repair and restore any damage caused thereby, or, at Landlord’s election, such Xxxxxx’s Property shall become Landlord’s property.
+Specialty Alteration means an Alteration or Leasehold Improvement (other than lighting fixtures) that: (i) Landlord required to be removed in connection with Landlord’s consent to making such Alteration or Leasehold Improvement (provided this clause (i) shall not apply if Landlord’s consent is not required under this Lease); and (ii) is not Building standard, including without limitation kitchens (other than a pantry installed for the use of Tenant’s employees only), executive restrooms, computer room installations, supplemental HVAC equipment and components, safes, vaults, libraries or file rooms requiring reinforcement of floors, internal staircases, slab penetrations, non-Building-standard life safety systems, security systems, specialty door locksets (such as cipher locks), and any demising improvements done by or on behalf of Tenant after the Commencement Date.
+If Tenant fails to remove any of Tenant’s Property as required herein, the same shall be deemed abandoned and Landlord, at Tenant’s expense, may remove and dispose of same and repair and restore any damage caused thereby, or, at Landlord’s election, such Tenaxx’x Xroperty shall become Landlord’s property.
 Tenant shall not remove any Alteration or Leasehold Improvement from the Premises without the prior written consent of Landlord.
-19.

 Specialty Alteration means an Alteration that: (i) Landlord required to be removed in connection with Landlord’s consent to making such Alteration; or (ii) is not Building standard, including without limitation kitchens (other than a pantry installed for the use of Tenant’s employees only), executive restrooms, computer room installations, supplemental HVAC equipment and components, safes, vaults, libraries or file rooms requiring reinforcement of floors, internal staircases, slab penetrations, non-Building standard life safety systems, security systems, specialty door locksets (such as cipher locks) or lighting, and any demising improvements done by or on behalf of Tenant after the Commencement Date.
 If Tenant fails to remove any of Tenant’s Property, wiring, or cabling as required herein, the same shall be deemed abandoned and Landlord, at Tenant’s expense, may remove and dispose of same and repair and restore any damage caused thereby, or, at Landlord’s election, such Tenant’s Property, wiring, and cabling shall become Landlord’s property.
 Tenant shall have the right, at Tenant’s option, prior to the Surrender Date and at Tenant’s expense, to remove any Alteration (including Specialty Alterations and Leasehold Improvements) from the Premises without the prior consent of Landlord, provided Tenant shall restore in a good and workmanlike manner any damage to the Premises and/or the Building caused by such removal.

-Specialty Alteration means an Alteration that: (i) Landlord required to be removed in connection with Landlord’s consent to making such Alteration; or (ii) is not Building standard, including without limitation kitchens (other than a pantry installed for the use of Tenant’s employees only), executive restrooms, computer room installations, supplemental HVAC equipment and components, safes, vaults, libraries or file rooms requiring reinforcement of floors, internal staircases, slab penetrations, non-Building standard life safety systems, security systems, specialty door locksets (such as cipher locks) or lighting, and any demising improvements done by or on behalf of Tenant after the Commencement Date.
-For the avoidance of doubt, Tenant shall not be required to remove the internal staircase which is being constructed as part of the Leasehold Improvements unless Tenant downsizes pursuant to Section 29 or otherwise, nor any Alterations other than Specialty Alterations (if required by this Section 18(b)).
-If Tenant fails to remove any of Tenant’s Property as and when required herein, the same shall be deemed abandoned and Landlord, at Tenant’s expense, may remove and dispose of same and repair and restore any damage caused thereby, or, at Landlord’s election, such Tenant’s Property shall become Landlord’s property.
+Specialty Alteration means Alterations that are not normal and customary leasehold improvements typically found in comparable office space at comparable class A office buildings in the market in which the Project is located, such as kitchens (other than a pantry installed for the use of Tenant’s employees only), executive restrooms, computer room installations, supplemental HVAC equipment and components, safes, vaults, libraries or file rooms requiring reinforcement of floors, internal staircases, slab penetrations, non-Building standard life safety systems, security systems, specialty door locksets (such as cipher locks) or lighting.
+If Tenant fails to so remove any of Tenant’s personal property and/or any Specialty Alterations as required herein, the same shall be deemed abandoned and Landlord, at Tenant’s expense, may remove and dispose of same and repair and restore any damage caused thereby; or, at Landlord’s election, such Tenant’s personal property and/or Specialty Alterations shall become Landlord’s property.